bomonike/bomonike.github.io/kanban.md

    ### Backlog

+1. As you're working on an item and inspiration strikes, create a card to the <strong>bottom of the "Backlog" column<strong>.

+   Some companies celebrate their <a target="_blank" href="https://www.youtube.com/watch?v=u_y2inguzjw">favorite improvement of the year</a>.

-1. As you're working on an item and inspiration strikes, create a card in the <strong>bottom of the "Backlog" column<strong>.
-Backlog items are in a column all the way to the left, as in "from left field" in American Baseball slang, to refer to something that is unexpected, unusual, or surprising.
+   Backlog items are in the left-most column, as in "from left field" in American Baseball slang, to refer to something that is unexpected, unusual, or surprising.

    Backlong items are also called <strong>unplanned</strong> because they have not been <strong>accepted</strong> as an item that <strong>should</strong> be worked on.